Spectroscopic failures in photometric redshift calibration: cosmological biases and survey requirements: From the redshifts to cosmology

 \subsection{Photometric redshifts}

 There exists a cornucopia of publicly available photometric redshift estimation algorithms.
 For recent reviews and comparison of methods see e.g. \cite{hil10,abd11}.
 We consider two different photo-z algorithms that broadly span the space of possibilities.
-We use a basic template-fitting code without any priors, and a training-set fitting method, which we briefly describe below.
+We use a training-set fitting method with a very large training set and basic template-fitting code without any priors, which we briefly describe below.